haruki-sugarsun/hacky-helper-crx/PRIVATE_MEMO.md

 - Support migrate to a closed Named Session.
 We may update the existing UI in Tabs UI or Popup with a search for named sessions.
 - Improve session restoration on browser start.
 We can refer the sessionId in URL, but it is not working well yet.
 - Action label for "force sync" session should say "to Backend".
+- Replace the new-tab-page with the minimal UI like Tabs UI.
+- Allow migration to the closed named session.
+Migrated tab is just added to the Open Tab in the chosen (closed named) session.